 According to Margot Belair, the health crisis has also reshuffled some of the pledges at the top of their agenda – such as food checks to supply low-income families with local organic food to compensate for the extra expense of daily meals for their children due to school canteen closures.

-Meanwhile, mayor of Grenoble Eric Piolle, the only Green leader of a large French city, was re-elected in a landslide victory with 53 per cent of the vote (he faced off three other candidates in the second round, all of whom won less than 23 per cent).
+Meanwhile, mayor of Grenoble Eric Piolle, the only Green leader of a large French city before the elections, was re-elected in a landslide victory with 53 per cent of the vote (he faced off three other candidates in the second round, all of whom won less than 23 per cent).

 “It’s somehow a new beginning.
 We’re not starting from scratch but being re-elected will bring new momentum and new priorities”, said Margot Belair, a newly elected Grenoble official.
 She embraces a “more radical” approach with a stronger focus on social issues that will require significant citizen involvement on, for instance, making public spaces near schools safer and traffic free.
 According to Belair, the health crisis has also reshuffled some of the pledges at the top of their agenda – such as food checks to supply low-income families with local organic food to compensate for the extra expense of daily meals for their children due to school canteen closures.
 “Food is at the heart of a lot of things, like our health; it highlights social inequalities but is also important for local economic development”, she added.